-Chair: Elected from membership Members: Three tenured faculty members elected by the COP Academic Assembly.
-Work Load: As needed.
-Functions: The COP Tenure and Promotion Committee is elected and evaluates all tenure-track faculty for promotion and tenure based on university guidelines.
+Chair: Elected from membership

+Members: Three tenured faculty members elected by the COP Academic evaluates all tenure-track faculty for promotion and tenure based on university guidelines.
 The Tenure and Promotion Committee makes a determination, based on the criteria, if the applicant is eligible for tenure and/or promotion.
 The Tenure and Promotion Committee also reviews all "tenure-upon-hire" applications that are forwarded to the Dean for consideration.
 After completion of careful deliberations, the COP Tenure and Promotion Committee forwards to the Senior Vice President for Academic Affairs its recommendation on tenure and/or promotion for each applicant.